ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 Anyway, what does this have to do with music, banjos, and ukuleles?
 Well, for every photo or illustration I run across depicting African American men, women, or children playing a playing a banjo or a uke, too many are demeaning caricatures.
 And, way too many show whites in even more demeaning blackface makeup.
 I don’t need to illustrate these negatives in my musical musings when there are positives out there!

-To begin, the phrase “Jim Crow,” with all its racial and civil rights connotations, had its origins in a song and dance routine from 1828 that was done in blackface makeup by a white minstrel performer, one Thomas Dartmouth Rice.
+To begin...The phrase “Jim Crow,” with all its racial and civil rights connotations, had its origins in a song and dance routine from 1828 that was done in blackface makeup by a white minstrel performer, one Thomas Dartmouth Rice.

 His song, “Jump Jim Crow,” is said to have been inspired by the singing and eccentric dancing of an African slave by that name.
 In the cultural context of the early Nineteenth Century, Rice’s song—and its multiplicity of verses—became overwhelmingly popular as he performed all over the country as “Daddy Jim Crow”.